-Australia for Dolphins deeply values the trust placed in us by our donors.
-We, the AFD advisory board, are here to ensure that AFD upholds the highest standards of governance and transparency.
+AFD deeply values the trust placed in us by our donors.
+We, the AFD team, are here to ensure that AFD upholds the highest standards of governance and transparency.
 We are acutely aware that you, our donors, have entrusted your monies with us, and we will endeavour to use every cent in the most efficient way possible to achieve AFD's mission.
 We're delighted to introduce ourselves…

 Jordan graduated from Monash University with a Master of Laws, Juris Doctor.
 She was awarded a Bachelor of Arts from the University of Queensland, majoring in Philosophy and English Literature.
 Jordan was admitted as a lawyer in NSW in 2013 and is an Associate Fellow at the Oxford Centre for Animal Ethics.

-Jordan has been involved in organisations such as the Environmental Defender's Office, the Animal Legal & Historical Centre and Lola ya Bonobo.
+Jordan has been involved in organisations such as the Environmental Defender's Office and the Animal Legal & Historical Centre.
 Jordan is passionate about gaining rights for animals through the legal system and is delighted to be part of the AFD team.

 Olivia completed a Bachelor of Medicine and Bachelor of Surgery at the University of Cambridge before beginning practice as a doctor.
 She has Membership of the Royal Colleges of Physicians of the United Kingdom and works as a Specialist Registrar in Medical Oncology in London, and is also studying to complete a PhD in cancer research with an aim to ultimately improve cancer patient care.